jameshfisher/jameshfisher.com/_posts/2018-02-23-tcpdump-tcp-connection.md

 ---
-title: "Running `tcpdump` on a TCP connection"
+title: Running `tcpdump` on a TCP connection
-tags: ["programming", "unix", "networking"]
+tags:
+  - programming
+  - unix
+  - networking
 ---

 The `tcpdump` program is badly named: